 - pinch sea salt

-- stevia, maple syrup or honey to sweeten as desired.
+- stevia, maple syrup or honey as desired

 - In a medium saucepan gently heat up the nut milk, water, spices and the salt and pepper.